 The Professional Development Committee, working with the Vice President, shall plan and execute monthly meetings and other professional development events in keeping with the interests of the membership.

-The Awards Committee shall be responsible for planning and executing the chapter’s annual awards program, The Incline Awards, as well as any additional professional achievement awards and recognitions as approved by the board of directors.
+The Awards Committee shall be responsible for planning and executing any professional achievement awards and recognitions as approved by the board of directors.
 The Awards Committee is responsible for developing a sustainable awards program that salutes the best in public relations programs in the area.
-Responsibilities includes development promotion of the awards, development of submission and judging criteria, coordination of reciprocal judging with another PRSA chapter, comprehensive banquet planning and other associated duties.
+Responsibilities include development promotion of the awards, development of submission and judging criteria, coordination of reciprocal judging with another PRSA chapter, comprehensive banquet planning and other associated duties.

 Section 2.
 Special Committees.
 Special committees may be established and appointed by the President with approval of the board of directors.
 Special committees may be formed on Accreditation, Membership, Public Relations, Public Service and/or other areas of focus.